vijaysmetgud/QT-DevOps-AzureCloud-Trainings-Ajay/Kubernetes/k8s_Intro.md

 ## Autoscaling:
 * Scaling:
   * Scaling in k8s means increasing number of Pods not containers inside Pod.
-  * For Scaling pods we have learnt Replica set/Replication Controller etcs..
+  * For Scaling pods we have learnt Replica set/Replication Controller etc..
 * Here HPA and VPA work at a pod level or application level, where CA is work at the Infrastructure level.

 ![Preview](./Images/k8s127.png)